 Alaska Mountain Guides requires guides to maintain a professional image at all times.
 As outlined in the Guide Manual, you will be issued guiding equipment and clothing that will be required to be worn at all times while working.
 Personal pants will be neat and clean without stains, holes or other frayed areas.

-The standard Skagway uniform is your name tag, tucked in AMG uniform shirt and/or guide jacket with guide or Carhartt style pants and closed toed outdoor shoes/boots.
+The standard Skagway uniform is your name tag, tucked in an AMG uniform shirt and/or guide jacket with guide or Carhartt style pants and closed-toed outdoor shoes/boots.

 AMG requires staff to be clean with appropriate hygiene and appear professional while working.
 There are showers available in both of the guide houses and there are no excuses for not meeting these standards.

 AMG provides the opportunity for employees to have access to top-end outdoor merchandise and equipment at discounted rates.
 AMG is pleased to work with Black Diamond, Mountain Hardwear and Sierra Designs to meet many of our program needs.
 These programs are a privilege and are considered a perk of the job.
 Abuse of these opportunities is taken very seriously and will result in loss of privileges and disciplinary action.
 Specific details will be outlined upon arrival in Skagway.

 Employees are responsible for their own travel arrangements to and from Skagway, AMG will assist wherever possible in helping outline necessary steps in travel plans.
 Please make arrangements with a few days on either end of the season for mishaps.
 Alaska weather can delay planes/ferries bound from Juneau or make driving conditions difficult or impassable.

 Please plan to arrive in Skagway at least the day prior to your first day to training (unless directed to head to Haines for orientation); this will give us all time to prepare for the upcoming events.